mvc5/mvc5.github.io/overview/usage.md

 (new App('./config/config.php'))->call($argv[1], array_slice($argv, 2));
 ```

 The first argument is the name of the function and the remaining arguments are its parameters.
-E.g
+E.g.

 ```php
 namespace Console;